RevoU-FSSE-2/week-6-marisiman/README.md

     iman@DESKTOP-7U0MED7:~$
     ```

-6. Sudah aktif semua WSL dan Ubuntu
+6. All terminals WSL and Ubuntu are active

 --